kubevirt/hyperconverged-cluster-operator/docs/conditions.md

 `ConditionType` _specifies the state of the operator's reconciliation functionality_.
 `ConditionType`s use `ConditionStatus` to report state.
 The `ConditionStatus`es we will use are either `True` or `False`.
-The `ConditionStatus` object can also be `Unknown`, but we won't use it because it's not clear what `Unknown` means in terms of an application's lifecycle.
+The `ConditionStatus` object can also be `Unknown`, but only the HCO will use `Unknown` because it's not clear what `Unknown` means in terms of an application's lifecycle.
+The HCO can assume `Unknown` for conditions while operators are starting up.

 #### OperatorAvailable
 ```